cosmosgame/save-the-world/content/the-dream/overview.md

 ### Waking Up

 The bathhouse clip above doesn't show it, but what happens next after all the junk is removed is that the smiling spirit becomes a river dragon that roars up out of the bathhouse and blasts into the sky.
 We are all spiritual beings.
-After we have done our cleaning up and wising up this becomes achingly obvious, and then just like that river dragon we go roaring out into the sky.
-This is what we are meant to do, but unfortunately many of us have too much junk still attached to us (cleaning up) or stuck in unhealthy habits of thought (wising up).
-Also most of the organizations that claim to support spirituality are still stuck in earlier developmental stages (growing up).
+After we have done our cleaning up this becomes achingly obvious, and then just like that river dragon we go roaring out into the sky.
+This is what we are meant to do, but unfortunately many of us have too much junk still attached to us.
+Also most of the organizations that claim to support spirituality are still in earlier developmental stages (growing up).
 Most religious organizations are not advanced enough to meet this moment.

 The end goal, again, is to get people to open their hearts wider than they know is possible.
 Wide enough to encompass all that needs to be done.
 A reawakened spirituality can get us there.
 When we fully embrace our spirituality we know the other as us.
 There is no artificial separation between you and me.
 You are all my brothers and sisters and even closer.
 This is the teaching of both Buddha and Christ.
 It is, I believe, a fundamental ground of spirituality.